-- > Break detention & lunch time detention- parents will not have notice of same day break detentions. - After-school detention is used as a serious sanction after other efforts to solve the problem have been unsuccessful.
-The teacher will give the pupil a detention slip (Appendix M) that parents are required to sign; 24 hours' notice will be given to parents and staff will state the date, time, length, of the detention and the reason why.
+- Break detention & lunch time detention- parents will not have notice of same day break detentions. - Middle leader detention is used as a serious sanction after other efforts to solve the problem have been unsuccessful.
+The teacher will inform the pupil of their detention and parents will receive notification via an email/text message to inform them that their child has a detention.
+24 hours' notice will be given.
+The detention will last 45 minutes. - SLT detention is used for very serious events or if a pupil has failed to attend 2 after school detentions.
+This detention takes place on a Wednesday evening and lasts 90 minutes.
+The pupil will be informed, and parents notified via email/text message and in some instances via a telephone call.

-NB: No member of staff will ever be alone in a classroom with a pupil as dictated by our Safeguarding Policy.
+NB: No member of staff should ever be alone in a classroom with a pupil as dictated by our Safeguarding Policy.